Travel guide

 Coverage and operators in Germany

-Now comes the important part: rural areas and motorways.
+Now comes the important part: rural areas and highways.
 Germany has extensive rural areas, especially in the east (Brandenburg, Mecklenburg-Western Pomerania) and in mountainous regions (Bavarian Alps, Black Forest, Harz).
-In these areas, coverage is irregular.
-You can have a perfect signal in a village and lose it completely five kilometers down the road.
+In these areas, coverage is spotty.
+You can have perfect signal in one village and lose it completely five kilometers down the road.

-German motorways (Autobahn) are famous for having no speed limit on some stretches, but less known is that they have stretches without mobile coverage, especially in the east and in wooded areas.
+German autobahns are famous for having no speed limit in some sections, but less known is that they have sections without mobile coverage, especially in the east and in wooded areas.
 If you travel by train, coverage on main routes like Berlin-Munich or Frankfurt-Cologne is generally good, but there may be brief interruptions in tunnels or rural areas.

 A practical tip for the Romantic Road: this tourist route from Würzburg to Füssen passes through small towns and secondary roads.
 Download offline Google Maps before you leave, save the addresses of your hotels and restaurants, and keep in mind that between towns you can spend 20-30 minutes without signal.
 It's not a problem if you're prepared, but it can be stressful if you rely 100% on real-time GPS.

-Installing and activating an eSIM is simpler than it seems, but you need to follow the steps in order.
-Here, I'll explain the complete process from buying your plan until you're browsing in Berlin.
+Installing and activating an eSIM is simpler than it seems, but you have to follow the steps in order.
+Here I explain the complete process from buying your plan until you are browsing in Berlin.

-First, verify that your phone is eSIM compatible.
-Compatible models include: iPhone XS, XR, and all later models (11, 12, 13, 14, 15); Samsung Galaxy S20, S21, S22, S23, S24 and their Plus and Ultra variants; Google Pixel 3 and later; and most recent high-end Huawei, Oppo, and Xiaomi models.
-If you're unsure, go to Settings > Cellular or Connections, and if you see an option that says "Add Cellular Plan" or "eSIM," your phone is compatible.
+First, check that your phone is eSIM compatible.
+Models that work include: iPhone XS, XR and all later models (11, 12, 13, 14, 15); Samsung Galaxy S20, S21, S22, S23, S24 and their Plus and Ultra variants; Google Pixel 3 and later; and most recent high-end Huawei, Oppo and Xiaomi models.
+If you are not sure, go to Settings > Cellular or Connections, and if you see an option that says "Add Cellular Plan" or "eSIM", your phone is compatible.

-Once you purchase your plan from PuraSim, you'll receive an email with a QR code and instructions.
-This is the time to install the eSIM, ideally before traveling while you have reliable Wi-Fi.
-On iPhone: go to Settings > Cellular > Add Cellular Plan, scan the QR code you received, assign a name to the plan (e.g., "Germany"), and when asked which line to use for data, select the eSIM.
-On Android: go to Settings > Connections > SIM Card Manager > Add Data Plan, scan the QR code, and follow the on-screen instructions.
+Once you purchase your plan on PuraSim, you will receive an email with a QR code and instructions.
+This is the time to install the eSIM, ideally before you travel while you have reliable Wi-Fi.
+On iPhone: go to Settings > Cellular > Add Cellular Plan, scan the QR code you received, assign a name to the plan (for example "Germany"), and when it asks which line to use for data, select the eSIM.
+On Android: go to Settings > Connections > SIM Card Manager > Add data plan, scan the QR code and follow the on-screen instructions.

-Important: after installation, turn off the eSIM until you arrive in Germany.
-On iPhone, go to Settings > Cellular > [your eSIM name] and deactivate "Turn On This Line."
+Important: after installing, turn off the eSIM until you arrive in Germany.
+On iPhone, go to Settings > Cellular > [your eSIM name] and deactivate "Turn On This Line".
 This prevents it from activating prematurely and starting your validity period.
 Keep your original SIM active for the flight.

 The entire process from activation to having internet takes between 30 seconds and 1 minute.
-If after 5 minutes you still don't have a connection, restart your phone.
-This resolves 90% of activation problems.
+If after 5 minutes you still don't have a connection, restart the phone.
+This solves 90% of activation problems.
 If it still doesn't work, verify that data roaming is activated and that you have selected the eSIM as the primary line for data.

 To check your data usage, most eSIMs have an app or web portal where you can see how many GB you have left.
 You can also check in your phone settings: Settings > Cellular > [eSIM] > Cellular Data Usage.
 I recommend checking this every two or three days to avoid surprises.